getpopper/popper/docs/sections/cn_workflows.md

 ### Kubernetes

-Popper enable leveraging the insane compute and storage capabilities of the cloud by allowing running workflows on Kubernetes clusters.
+Popper enables leveraging the compute and storage capabilities of the cloud by allowing running workflows on Kubernetes clusters.
 One need to have access to the config file and ensure that any PersistentVolume is available inside the cluster.
-Popper will take care of the rest.
+Popper takes care of the workflow execution from there.

 #### Architecture and Design